 The Residents’ Manager looks after the general welfare of residents without intruding on their privacy and keeps in regular contact with everyone on the estate.
 Where necessary the Residents’ Manager will help arrange for health care or support from social services.
 The Residents’ Manager does not provide personal care or bring shopping or prescriptions except in emergencies.

 The hall is regularly used for social and other functions we organise, but it can also be used by residents for events that they organise for birthday parties and similar.
+The Hall has not been in use since the outbreak of the coronavirus.

 The charity are responsible for both internal and external repairs and maintenance of the homes.
 Residents are responsible for the internal decoration of the homes, The charity does not fit carpets in the homes.